 - I have had multiple queries about my classic surfing videos.
 This includes use in broadcast TV by several major outlets (e.g., Oprah Winfred), use in several historical films, and request for use in bars, retail stores, several advertising agencies, and, surprisingly, in many music videos.

-I can’t say I have made a ton of money doing all this but it had been fun getting paid for doing things I enjoy and it has covered by WordPress fees.
+I can’t say I have made a ton of money doing all this but it had been fun getting paid for doing things I enjoy and it has covered my WordPress fees.

 3. It has expanded my creative directions.
 Through blogging, I have learned to love creative writing which has inspired me to write more.
 I just finished a draft of my first novel, a book on science fiction.
 More on this later but the fact that I became passionate enough to write a 100,000+ word novel is amazing, although it has cut into my blogging time and has taken two years to complete.

 All of this has lead to the idea that I can see a life after my science career when I retire that is somewhat different than my current path, which is exciting.
-Although I’m not ready to retire anytime soon, I can imagine a second life as a writer; one that I never imagined when I started blogging five years ago.
+Although I’m quite ready to retire, I can imagine a second life as a writer; one that I never imagined when I started blogging five years ago.